 We love reading, sharing, and acting out stories, plus conversations with trusted adults—all these help children develop language skills.

 Shhh!
-Sometimes you need a break.
-This quiet, safe space offers children the opportunity to have some quality alone time, as necessary.
+Something you need a break.
+This quiet safe space offers children the opportunity to have some quality alone time, as necessary.